Nathan-Potgieter/Making-of-MCmarket/README.md

 <img src="README_files/figure-gfm/archlm-1.png" width="80%" height="80%" />

-In this step I introduce autocorrelation and volatility using an AR(p,q)
-+ APGARCH(q,p) model.
+In this step I introduce autocorrelation and volatility using an ARMA(p,q) + APGARCH(q,p) model.

 -   “The leptokurtosis, clustering volatility and leverage effects characteristics of financial time series justifies the GARCH modelling approach.
 The non-linear characteristic of the time series is used to check the Brownian motion and investigate into the temporal evolutionary patterns.
-The nonlinear methods of forecasting and signal analysis are gaining popularity in stock market because of their robustness in feature extraction and classiﬁcation.”
+The non-linear methods of forecasting and signal analysis are gaining popularity in stock market because of their robustness in feature extraction and classification.” source:
-    source:
     <https://towardsdatascience.com/garch-processes-monte-carlo-simulations-for-analytical-forecast-27edf77b2787>

 ## sim\_garch